See more of PART 2: Shuswap Food Action: Shuswap has capacity to feed everyone in region

 While one child might have an overripe mushy banana for a snack, another might have a five-course selection in their lunch bag.
 While one might not have adequate winter clothing for playing outside, another might have two pairs of snow pants, one for the morning and one for the afternoon.
+One family shares one pair of boots between three family members.
 Families struggling economically appear to be in the majority.

 Food prices are making healthy food choices more unattainable.

 Those schools and daycares able to provide snacks or meals can make a big difference in a child’s day.

 “What I hear with our play group is that families have to pick and choose when they come into town because gas is a big issue,” said Christine Ondang, with Child Care Resource & Referral, referring to people who live farther from Salmon Arm, even Canoe.
 “And even with programming, rec centre swimming costs money, Junglemania costs money, just a lot of things they want to do but they don’t have the money to do.
 Free programming is really important.”